sWallyx/macvendorupdate/README.md

 ## Requisites

 The application is made for Python 3 or higher.
-Check your version with `python -V`

 To install the requisites you can run:

 ```
 python setup.py install
 ```

 ## Know errors

+### Permision error

 Some users had problems installing because of the permisions.
 You can create a virtual enviroment for this application with (you need to have `venv` installed):